 4. Controlling Wastage Through Portion Control

-Overproduction and big portions are the signs of wastage which lead to escalating food costs.
+Overproduction and big portions are the signs of wastage that lead to escalating food costs.
 You should have the tools to measure the portions and rigorous processes to control the size of the portion in order to control the price.
 Right plating of the food is also essential as the over-serving of food can lead to higher food prices and wastage.

 We suggest creating a tracking chart based on these parameters:-